diegoarvz4/RoR-API-MusicTeachers/README.md

 ## Run tests
   To run the tests simple run the following command on your terminal: `$ bundle exec rspec`

+## Future Features
+- Update for appointments
+- Users roles (student and teacher)

 # Authors